Skip to content

 Presented here are more tips and tricks for proper planning when CNC machining.
 One of the first and simplest things to look for when performing operations that involve vises is the length of the contact area between the part and the vise jaws.

-Articles December 1, 2015 James Harvey
+Article December 15, 2015 James Harvey

-Beyond the educated guess
+Beyond the educated guess: General Industry Coverage

 Planning is critical when operating CNC machines.
 When I began machining, CNCs were just coming into mainstream use.
 The first shops I worked in had only conventional (manual) machines.
 It wasn't until the mid-1980s that I started to notice the incredible versatility of CNC machines.
-The complex contours and shapes the machines could generate made many jobs much easier.
-The use of templates to file and sweep in surfaces was rapidly becoming a thing of the past.

-Articles October 1, 2015 James Harvey
+Article October 15, 2015 James Harvey

 Intro to CNC trade secrets